-Congressman Garret Graves discusses Hurricane Ida relief on 2une In
+Interview: Congressman Garret Graves encourages community efforts after Hurricane Ida

 We are calling for immediate assistance to relieve fuel supply shortages in Louisiana. pic.twitter.com/NNMacgucA2— Rep. Garret Graves (@RepGarretGraves) September 2, 2021

-Graves will discuss this request and other information related to Hurricane Ida during a Thursday morning in-studio interview with WBRZ.
+Graves discussed this request and other information related to Hurricane Ida during a Thursday morning in-studio interview with WBRZ.

 Trending News